johndpope/FacebookPy/README.md

     </b>
   </summary>

-Since you're gonna install the local version of _InstaPy_ you'll probably change its code per your need which is the reason you do an advanced installation from a _Git_ source, then if you don't use the `-e` flag, you'll have to install that local package by **pip** every time after making a change.
+Since you're gonna install the local version of _FacebookPy_ you'll probably change its code per your need which is the reason you do an advanced installation from a _Git_ source, then if you don't use the `-e` flag, you'll have to install that local package by **pip** every time after making a change.

 But fortunately, `-e` flag comes to help;
 `-e` means _editable_ install, so that after editing files you don't need to re-install the package again since it will always refer to the edited files cos with the _editable_ install, it just **links** the project's location to **pip**'s install location _rather than_ adding them to **pip** location separately..